What is an echocardiogram?

 Doppler echo.
-This technique is used to measure and assess the flow of blood through the heart's
+This method is used to measure and evaluate the flow of blood through the heart's

 chambers and valves.
-The amount of blood pumped out with each beat is an indication
+The amount of blood pumped out with each beat shows how well

-of the heart's functioning.
-It can also detect abnormal blood flow within the heart,
+the heart is functioning.
+It can also find abnormal blood flow within the heart, which

-which can mean there is a problem with one or more of the heart's valves, or with
+can mean there is a problem with 1 or more of the heart's valves, or with the heart's

 Color Doppler.
 Color Doppler is an enhanced form of Doppler.
 With color Doppler, different colors

-are used to designate the direction of blood flow.
-This simplifies the interpretation
+are used to designate the direction and quantity of blood flow.
+This simplifies the

 2-D (2-dimensional) echo.
-This technique is used to "see" the actual motion of the heart structures.
+This method is used to "see" the actual motion of the heart structures.
 A 2-D echo

 view appears cone-shaped on the monitor, and the real-time motion of the heart's structures

-can be seem.
-This lets the doctor see the various heart structures at work.
+can be seen.
+This lets the provider see the various heart structures at work.

 3-D (3-dimensional) echo.
-3-D echo technique captures 3-dimensional views of the heart structures with greater
+3-D echo method captures 3-dimensional views of the heart structures with greater

 detail than 2-D echo.
-The live or "real time" images allow for a more accurate assessment
+The live or "real time" images allow for a more accurate evaluation

 of heart function by using measurements taken while the heart is beating.
 3-D echo